astropy/astropy-v2.0-paper/README.md

 Rules for Authorship
 ====================

+*The form is still open, so if you are only seeing this now but do qualify, please sign up on the form*

 We would like you to become a co-author if any of the following applies to you: